Jérémy Lauzon: Personal life

-Lauzon has two younger brothers.
+Lauzon was born in Val-d'Or, Quebec, in 1997.
+He has two younger brothers, Zachary and Émile.
 Zachary was selected in the second round, 51st overall, by the Pittsburgh Penguins in the 2017 NHL entry draft.
-The two were teammates with the Huskies.
-However, Zachary retired in September 2019 due to concussion symptoms.
-Their youngest brother, Émile, currently plays for the Val-d'Or Foreurs of the QMJHL.
-His younger sister, Amélie, plays civil volleyball with the Gatineau Griffons.
+The two were teammates on the Rouyn-Noranda Huskies.
+However, Zachary retired in September 2019 due to concussion symptoms. Émile, the youngest, played for the Val-d'Or Foreurs of the QMJHL until he retired in 2022, due to problems stemming from his own head-related injury.